 When a team’s best player leaves the field injured in sporting events, there is usually a letdown that the other team tries to capitalize on.
 Yet even when they are down, if they look up and see their star player running back onto the field, their confidence returns, and their level of play improves.
 In life, if we try to face problems alone, it is easy to get discouraged and feel like we are losing the battle.
 Yet when we sense the presence of God, and He shows His power in the situation, our confidence soars because we know victory is at hand.
 Are you putting your confidence in God to win the victory?

 Do not trust in oppression and do not vainly hope in robbery; If riches increase, do not set your heart upon them.

 There are times that athletes make plays or perform far above their skill level.
 We rejoice at their exceptional performance at a critical time.
 But it would be wrong to expect that kind of performance from them all of the time.
 This expectation would lead to frustration and disappointment.
 In life outside of sports, people find other things to trust that are just as unreliable.
 One of those is money.
 Some believe that if they just had more money, then all of their problems would be solved.
 This hope would again lead to frustration and disappointment.
 Are you trusting in God?

 So I will sing praise to Your name forever, That I may pay my vows day by day.

 Athletes know and value the importance of daily exercise.
 They are aware that even a few days without training will make a difference in their performance.
-So even on days when they don’t feel like it, they go and work out because they want to avoid the consequences.
-They know to perform at their highest level they must exercise daily.
+Even on days when they don’t feel like it, they go and work out because they want to avoid the consequences.
+They know to perform at their highest level, they must exercise daily.
 What is right in the physical is also true in the spiritual.
 It only takes a day or two of missed time with the Lord before we are susceptible to temptation, and our witness shows the effects.
 Are you daily working to keep yourself spiritually sharp?

 2 Samuel 12:1-31